ariyoamy/LULC_Change_KMeans_RF/README.md

 #### 6.1  Context and Mitigation
 * **Efficient compute:**  Executed on CPU-only Google Colab sessions (<12 min), using carbon-neutral infrastructure with no GPU or fine-tuning.

-* **Minimal data load:**  Used only a tiny fraction (<0.00002%) of Sentinel-2’s total capacity—whose emissions are amortised globally—plus no heavy raster storage or repeated compute.
+* **Minimal data load:**  Used only a tiny fraction (<0.00002%) of Sentinel-2’s total capacity, whose emissions are amortised globally, plus no heavy raster storage or repeated compute.

 * **Code efficiency:**  Modular, single-pass pipelines avoided redundancy, and reusable notebooks reduce future re-runs.